 - Support for farmer livelihoods: Poverty and reliance upon cocoa as a single crop are two factors that can place children at higher risk of child labour.
 Farmers need to earn a living income if child labour is to be eliminated.
 Our work with farmers focuses on supporting them to diversify their income.
 This can reduce the vulnerability of farming families to income shocks that can, in some cases, increase the risk for children.
 We help farming families set up alternative income-generating activities, including other agricultural crops or small businesses.
 These activities can also increase community cohesion and link up with other forms of support such as Village Savings and Loans Associations.

 - Women’s empowerment: Many of the activities implemented under the CLMRS can benefit women.
 Adult literacy classes, the set-up of small business or income-generating activities, and Village Savings and Loans Associations (VSLAs) can all play a role in addressing power imbalances between men and women, empowering women and enabling them to take on more decision making which can often result in better child protection.

-Currently, CLMRS or similar systems cover an estimated 25% of the cocoa supply chain in Cote d’Ivoire and Ghana.
-With our members, we are working to scale up these effective systems to cover 100% of the cocoa supply chain in these countries by 2025.
+With our members, we are working to scale up CLMRS and similar systems to cover 100% of the cocoa supply chain in Côte d'Ivoire and Ghana by 2025.
 If you are a cocoa trading, processing or manufacturing company and would like to know more about implementing CLMRS in your supply chain, please get in touch.